SEKOIA-IO/sol-query-library/README.md

 	* `| order by count desc | limit 10`
 5. render the result set
 	* `| render barchart with (x=count,y=user.name)`

+## Sigma Rules vs. SKQL Rules

+The Sekoia Platform supports Sigma detection rules and correlation rules.

+One of the first questions you might have is; when do I use Sigma over SKQL?

+Sigma Rules best suited for perfect for detection and hunting use-cases in the Sekoia Platform.
+Whilst SKQL can also achieve the same type of detection logic in the queries as Sigma, Sigma Rules can be enhanced with additional contextual information, including MITRE ATT&CK and required intakes.

+SKQL are well suited to security reporting and analytics based use-cases.
+Unlike Sigma which is limited to telemetry events data to make detections, SKQL queries can request data from multiple Datasources across the Sekoia platform including telemetry events, alerts, cases, intakes and communities.

 ## SKQL Quick-Start